swizzin/docs.swizzin.ltd/docs/guides/troubleshooting.md

 Consider using a Dynamic DNS (DDNS) provider for your home IP to gain a free domain that can be used for something such as letsencrypt.

 ## Staring from scratch
-We generally advise against this scenario as you lose the opportunity to learn from the mistakes that happened somewhere along the line, which will ultimately help you become a better human being.

-Please attempt the steps above first.
+We generally advise against this scenario as you lose the opportunity to learn from the mistakes that happened somewhere along the line.
+This knowledge can help you save time and restore the functionality of the system in case it goes ver awry.
+Please attempt the steps above first before nuking the system

+There is currently no convenient way to uninstall the entire swizzin suite and return all files and settings to their byte-for-byte original state.

 If you are having problems with a specific application, we advise to re-install that application first, and if necessary the underlying dependencies (these could be `nginx`, `rtorrent`, or others depending on the application).

+You can also attempt to remove swizzin by removing every app you have installed, and then removing the following files and directories recursively.

+- `/etc/swizzin`
+- `/usr/local/bin/swizzin`
+- `/install/`
+- `/root/logs/`
+- Any file under `/root/` which ends in `.info`

+Remember to also remove any additional users you created.

-If you would truly prefer to like to star from scratch, it is best to completely reformat and re-install your OS, as this will allow you o determine whether the issues you were facing were inside or outside the operating system much faster.
-There is also currently no convenient way to uninstall the entire swizzin suite and return all files and settings to their byte-for-byte original state.
+If you would truly prefer to like to star from scratch, it is best to completely reformat and re-install your OS this will allow you to determine whether the issues you were facing were inside or outside the operating system much faster.